How Much Rent Should I Charge?24-07-2023 | Financial

 Furnished or unfurnished?

 It’s actually not as simple as that though.
-A lot of this will depend on the type of tenants that you are looking to attract, and the type of tenants that are looking for rented property like yours in your area.
+A lot of it will depend on the type of tenants that you are looking to attract, and the type of tenants that are looking for rented property like yours in your area.
 If you have a flat in a commuter town, a young professional may be prepared to pay significantly more for a furnished home, kitted out with all the appliances.
 A family, however, who are looking for their home for the next 5-10 years will probably want to fill a space with their own furniture and belongings, giving it a more personal feel.

 Do you want to allow pets?